aiuno/faf/README.md

     faf -Q [fonts]                   Search for font(s)

 options:
-    --system                         Install fonts for all user
+    -ng --no-google                  Do not use Google Fonts --system                         Install fonts for all users
     --ignore <variant>(,variant)     Ignore a font variant
     --attend <weight>(,<weight>)     Download "extra" font weights